-Corporate Plan: - (themes taken from the 2016-20 Corporate Plan)
+Corporate Plan: - (themes taken from the 2017-21 Corporate Plan)

-4.3 The Council's Corporate Plan 2016-2020 focuses on three priority areas which will help ensure that Bedford Borough continues to be a place where people want to live, work and spend their leisure time.
-One of the three priorities is "A Thriving Local Economy - providing the environment to ensure that Bedford Borough's economy can continue to grow, despite shrinking public spending - without economic growth the Borough will not be able to respond to the challenges of providing the homes and jobs our growing and ageing population need and the places for them to enjoy and learn as individuals and a community".
-The agreement of this new contract and the ongoing work of the Councils Energy Team will help to reduce carbon in the Borough and with the focus to continually reduce running costs this will have a positive impact on the borough's environmental issues.
+The Council's Corporate Plan 2017-2021 focuses on four priority areas which will help ensure that Bedford Borough continues to be a place where people want to live, work and spend their leisure time.
+By ensuring the Council is procuring the best deal for energy, we are safeguarding the budgets of other areas, enabling the Council to achieve its four goals - Support People, Enhance Places, Create Wealth and Empower

+Communities.
+The agreement of this new contract and the ongoing work of the Councils Energy Team will help to encourage energy efficiency in the Borough and with the focus to continually reduce running costs this will have a positive impact on the borough's environmental issues.

-Sustainable Community Strategy: - (from the 2009 - 2021 strategy)
+Sustainable Community Strategy:- (from the 2009 - 2021 strategy)

-- 4.4 Theme 2 "A Greener Borough": Environment and Climate Change has the goal of: a high quality natural and built environment which is valued and enjoyed by all; which encourages biodiversity and supports the development of a low carbon community, including local businesses, capable of adapting to the impacts of climate change.
-In particular, it aims to: - Minimise carbon emissions and adapt to the impacts of climate change focussing on transport, business and homes. - Protect and enhance our natural resources including air, soil and water to minimise the impacts of flooding, climate change and pollution. - Reduce our dependence on fossil fuels.
+Theme 2 "A Greener Borough": Environment and Climate Change - has the goal of: a high quality natural and built environment which is valued and enjoyed by all; which encourages biodiversity and supports the development of a low carbon community, including local businesses, capable of adapting to the impacts of climate change.
+In particular, it aims to:

+- Minimise carbon emissions and adapt to the impacts of climate change focussing on transport, business and homes. - Protect and enhance our natural resources including air, soil and water to minimise the impacts of flooding, climate change and pollution. - Reduce our dependence on fossil fuels.